Privacy & Cookies Policy

 All amended terms will automatically take effect 30 days after they are posted.

-Rush Hair Limited is not intended for or directed at children under the age of 13 years.
+Rush Procurement is not intended for or directed at children under the age of 13 years.
 As such, this Site is designed for adult user interaction.
 We do not intentionally collect personally identifiable information from children under the age of 13.

 What information we collect and why we collect it – We collect personal information which you provide through the below means: